AviTewari/Lake-Ice-Monitoring/README.md

 # Semantic Segmentation of Lake-Ice

 The Canadian Ice Service produces weekly regional sea ice charts for ship safety and environmental monitoring.
-In this project we use a convolutional neural network to automatically generate ice charts from satellite imagery.
+In this project we use a convolutional neural network to automatically generate ice charts from the satellite imagery.
 With increasing availability of satellite data, this network may be able to produce similar ice charts globally at higher detail.
 <p float="left">
   <img src="/Images/pred1.png" width="800" />
 </p>